-Snow Bengals love company, so they can get along extremely well with other pets, as long as they’re introduced slowly.
+Snow Bengals love company, and they can get along extremely well with other pets if they’re introduced slowly.
 They can be territorial, so introducing a new cat to the household once your Snow Bengal cat is mature can be tricky to accomplish.

-Snow Bengal cats do have a high prey drive, so it’s not recommended to keep them in the same house as smaller pets like rodents and rabbits.
-Fish also generally aren’t safe from their inquisitive paws, especially as these cats aren’t scared of water!
-So, if you have a fish tank in the house or a fish pond in the backyard, take care and make sure these are fully secured at all times.
+Snow Bengal cats have a high prey drive, so it’s not recommended to keep them in the same house as smaller pets like rodents and rabbits.
+Fish also generally aren’t safe from their inquisitive paws, especially since the cats aren’t scared of water!
+So, if you have a fish tank in the house or a fish pond in the backyard, take care and make sure they are fully secured at all times.

 Things to Know When Owning a Snow Bengal

 Deciding to add a Snow Bengal cat to your family is one that will change your life considerably!
-These cats require more attention than most cat breeds, so you need to make sure you can commit to giving them the time and attention that they deserve.
+They require more attention than most cat breeds, so you need to make sure you can commit to giving them the time and attention that they deserve.

 Food & Diet Requirements

 Snow Bengals are active and will need high-quality food to help them build lean and healthy muscle.
 Your Snow Bengal kitten should be fed kitten food that’s approved by the AAFCO for the growth and development stage.
 Whether you choose dry kibble, wet food, or even raw meals will depend on your preferences, but always choose a complete food that’s designed for your cat’s specific life stage.